Genealogy and Surnames

 Filed under Articles, Genealogy and Surnames, Introduction to Genealogy, Lesson 5 Articles, Public Records

 To trace the Irish origins of a client’s Irish grandfather, I recently searched a number of government record databases.
 The Irish grandfather’s name was Thomas Hogan.
 Feeling confident in pinpointing the specific person, I entered the first name, Thomas, and the family name (surname), Hogan, in the search fields of the searchable database.
 My confidence quickly diminished, when, unfortunately, the search results did not produce the one and only Thomas Hogan I was looking for.
-Being patient and persistent, I Continue reading “Broaden Your Ancestor’s Name Search” »
+Being patient and persistent, I took a chance and broadened the search by simply entering the family name (surname), Hogan, in the search field.

 How to Research Your Family Name